SRI-CSL/yices2/README.md

 This repository includes the source of Yices 2, documentation, tests, and examples.

+## License

+Yices 2.8.0 and later are distributed under the
+[BSD 3-Clause License](LICENSE.txt).
+Earlier releases remain available under the license that accompanied each release.

 Yices 2 is developed by Bruno Dutertre, Dejan Jovanovic, Stéphane Graham-Lengrand, Ian A. Mason, and Ahmed Irfan at the Computer Science Laboratory, SRI International.
 To contact us,